MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 - This feature is only available for Generation 2 VMs.
 - By default added virtual network adapters aren't connected to a virtual network.
 You can configure VMs assigned with the hardware profile to use one or more of the virtual network adapters, after they're deployed on a host.

+### support-for-trunk-mode
+VMM 2019 UR3 and later supports *trunk* mode for VM vNICs.
+Trunk mode is used by NFV/VNF applications like virtual firewalls, software load balancers, and virtual gateways to send and receive traffic over multiple vLANs.
+You can enable trunk mode through console and PowerShell.

+see the following section for enabling Trunk mode through console, see [Set-SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/set-scvirtualnetworkadapter?view=systemcenter-ps-2019) and New-[SCVirtualNetworkAdapter](https://docs.microsoft.com/powershell/module/virtualmachinemanager/new-scvirtualnetworkadapter?view=systemcenter-ps-2019) for enabling through PowerShell commandlets.

+>[!NOTE]
+>Trunk mode is supported only in VLAN based independent networks.

+Use the following steps to add a virtual network adapter:

 1. In the virtual machine properties > **Hardware Configuration**, click **Network Adapters**, and select the network adapter you want to add.

+>[!NOTE]
+> **Trunk mode** option is available from UR3.

 2. You can configure a number of properties for the network adapter, including:

     - **Connected to**: Select what the adapter is connected to.